 Detailed records will be kept of the pupils receiving extra teaching support.

 These will include:

-- Informal reading records
+- ♦ Informal reading records

 - Phonic checklists

-- Precision teaching ... tracking of High Frequency words learnt

-- Reading Age and Spelling Age
+- ♦ Reading Age and Spelling Age

-- Key Maths Objectives
+- ♦ Key Maths Objectives

 - Termly tracking of teacher assessment levels

 If progress is still not achieved despite intervention from the school and outside agencies, the child may be assessed with a view to receiving a new Education and Health Care Plan.
 Parents, children and all staff working with the child help in the creation of this assessment information and the process should take a minimum of 20 weeks.

-If the application for the Education Health Care Plan is successful, the child will receive a Personal Budget allocating him of her a specified number of hours support.
-Parents and the School staff will decide together how best to use this extra financial support.
 The Education and Health Care Plans will be reviewed annually and measurable outcomes will be put in place for the following year.

-Identification of children with special educational needs will be undertaken by all staff through the Senco and the appropriate records and forms will be maintained.
-Records will be developed through a process of continuous assessment by the class teacher or as a result of standardised tests of educational achievement administered by the class teacher or the special educational needs teacher together with end of Key Stage attainment tests.
+Identification of children with special educational needs will be undertaken by all staff through the SENDCo and the appropriate records and forms will be maintained.
+Records will be developed through a process of continuous assessment by the class teacher or as a result of standardised tests of educational achievement together with end of Key Stage attainment tests.